Forest Entrepreneurs Business Networking: The Rules

 Members, once they have joined will be required to set a standing order in favour of Forest Entrepreneurs, and the cost will be £33.00 per calendar month paid in advance.

 Guests/ Visitors will pay £20.00 per visit.
 This is to assist in raising funds for the Club to cover legitimate Meeting expenses.

 Historically, greater funds have been needed to facilitate postage etc. To keep all stationery and associated costs to a minimum Forest Entrepreneurs will work electronically via the use of email.

-The financial status of the Club’s funds should be reported on quarterly basis, more frequently should the Treasurer need to seek the guidance of members.
+The financial status of the Club’s funds should be reported on quarterly basis to members, and more frequently should the Treasurer need to seek the guidance of members.

 Forest Entrepreneurs have agreed to meet on the 1st and 3rd Mondays of the month with networking commencing at 6pm.
-The meeting will consist of a light dinner until approximately 8.30 pm.
+The meeting will consist of a light dinner and will run until approximately 8.30 pm.
 Everyone present has the opportunity to introduce themselves, their business and their current business needs for 1 minute.

-If you have any questions, please do not hesitate to contact either the Chairman or Secretary.
+If you have any questions, please do not hesitate to contact either the Chairman or Vice Chair/ Secretary.

 Appendix A: Officers of Forest Entrepreneurs as at 16th November 2020: